 As an important breeding ground for many coastal birds such as Oystercatchers, Ibis, Cranes, Egrets and Flamingos the Ria Formosa has also traditionally been an area of oyster and salt farming as well as fishing and shellfish harvesting.
 The Algarve Ria Formosa salt is prized worldwide for its quality among top chefs and can be found on many restaurant tables locally.

 Ferry boats ride fairly regularly and take visitors to the remote barrier islands of Barreta, Culatra, Armona and Ilha Tavira from Faro and Olhão, Fuseta and Tavira town centres respectively along the eastern coast.
-Tours Ria Formosa offer great tours to the islands including a glass bottomed boat tour.
-There are also water taxis that can take you across with a 24hr service.
+Salt & Sea offers quality tours along the Ria Formosa, exploring the various island, aboard their stylish catamaran.
+Cruise the waters, enjoy lunch at the less populated side of Armona Island, visit the fishing community at Culatra and experience the unique sunsets of the Ria.
+They also offer a great Hop-on Hop-off boat service - take one of their speedy RIBS to one of the islands, stay a few hours, then hop back onto the RIB and explore another spot.
+Tours Ria Formosa offer tours to the islands including a glass bottomed boat tour.
+There are are also water taxis that can take you across with a 24hr service.
 It is worth noting that the ferries are for foot passengers only, there are no cars on the islands.
 Taking a ferry on average is under €2 each way and the water taxi's are around €6-€15 depending on the distance.
 In adverse weather conditions the service can be reduced or cancelled so it is best to check on the day.

 Attracting both nature lovers and adventurers alike the islands are another side to the Algarve experience that are well worth a day out.